CambridgeEngineering/PartIB-Computing-Device-Programming/arrays.rst

-In memory, arrays are as contiguous sections of memory.
+In memory, arrays are contiguous sections of memory that are allocated to contain exactly the amount of data requested.
+If you try to acces the content of an array beyond the range allocated, expect to get random results, or a crash at execution time.

+**Always double check what you are doing with arrays!**

+The lack of reproducibility of the errors they generate make debugging sometimes difficult.